 “You extrapolate.
 First, you’ve been, like, Draco Malfoy–level obsessed with Henry for years—do not interrupt me—and since the royal wedding, you’ve gotten his phone number and used it not to set up any appearances but instead to long-distance flirt with him all day every day.
 You’re constantly making big cow eyes at your phone, and if somebody asks you who you’re texting, you act like you got caught watching porn.
 You know his sleep schedule, he knows your sleep schedule, and you’re in a noticeably worse mood if you go a day without talking to him.
 You spent the entire New Year’s party straight-up ignoring the who’s who of hot people who want to fuck America’s most eligible bachelor to literally watch Henry stand next to the croquembouche.
 And he kissed you—with tongue!—and you liked it.
 So, objectively.
 What do you think it means?”29% into the book

 - The romance is delicious.
 I want to eat this cake slowly.
-Henry and Alex are passionate, romantic, the lets-not-talk-about-feelings-just-enjoy at the beginning but with so much feelings overflowing without talking about actual feelings.
-I love how their relationship goes from sour, to friends, to friends with benefit -but is really a relationship without them knowing.
-The meetings in secret, the love making, the slow pace, it was gorgeous.
+Henry and Alex are passionate, romantic, the lets-not-talk-about-feelings-just-enjoy at the beginning but with so many feelings overflowing without talking about actual feelings.
+I love how their relationship goes from sour to friends, to friends with benefit -but is really a relationship without them knowing.
+The meetings in secret, the lovemaking, the slow pace, it was gorgeous.

 He thinks about Henry’s voice low in his ear over the phone at three in the morning, and suddenly he has a name for what ignites in the pit of his stomach.
 Henry’s hands on him, his thumbs braced against his temples back in the garden, Henry’s hands other places, Henry’s mouth, what he might do with it if Alex let him.
 Henry’s broad shoulders and long legs and narrow waist, the place his jaw meets his neck and the place his neck meets his shoulder and the tendon that stretches the length between them, and the way it looks when Henry turns his head to shoot him a challenging glare, and his impossibly blue eyes—27% into the book